ropensci/MODIStsp/README.md

 If you do not want to install any link, launchers can be found in the subdirectory "MODIStsp/ExtData/Launcher" of your library path.

 Standalone non-interactive execution can be used to periodically and automatically update the time series of a selected product over a given study area.
 To do that, you should simply: 1) Open the `MODIStsp` GUI, define the parameters of the processing specifying a date in the future as the "Ending Date" and save the processing options.
-Then quit the program
+Then quit the program.

 1. Schedule non-interactive execution of the launcher installed as seen before (or located in the subdirectory "MODIStsp/ExtData/Launcher" of your library path) as windows scheduled task (or linux "cron" job) according to a specified time schedule, specifying the path of a previously saved Options file as additional argument :
     -   Linux: edit your crontab by opening a terminal and type: